-Take a look at our growing selection of online resources:
+Take a look at our selection of online resources:

-Join our sessions and meet people from the comfort of your home:
+Join our online events and meet people from the comfort of your home.

 Home Library Service

-We are offering a free Lockdown Delivery Service to anyone who is over 70 or in a critically vulnerable category.
+We offer a free Lockdown Delivery Service to anyone who is over 70 or in a critically vulnerable category.

 All customers entering any library building are required to wear a mask.
 This is a government requirement.
 We'll ask people who don’t comply to come back another time with a mask.
 The only exceptions are listed on GOV.UK.

 - quarantining all returned stock for 72 hours before it is made available again to the public